rokhimin/ruby-CRUD/README.md

 ## Info
-I use active record to control postgreSql like ruby on rails . but this without RoR :v very simple
+I use active record to control postgreSql like ruby on rails . but it's without RoR :v very simple

 ## Requires
 1. Ruby